artefactual/archivematica-docs/index.rst

 Ingest
 ------

-The Ingest tab displays the micro-services and jobs that take place to turn a SIP into an AIP or a DIP.
+The Ingest tab displays the microservices and jobs that take place to turn a SIP into an AIP or a DIP.
 This tab also contains the backlog widget.

 * :ref:`General description <ingest>`